billswartz7/utd.tools/README.md

 off against maximum optimization.

 ### Advanced users
+Advanced users are expected to build the entire project resulting in the creation of a new version directory such as v1.0.0.
+Advanced users need a minimal amount of installed compilation and linking tools.
+Advanced users will compile the source natively and optimize for the hardware that the tools will be executed.

 ### Developers

-a, and developers.
-End-users do not need to focus on developer issues.
+End-users and advanced users do not need to focus on developer issues.
 Developer issues should be highlighted with the DEVELOPER keyword.
-This project is exclusively built using GNU automake.
+Developers can change and modify the source code.

 ## Prerequisites